carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 >
 > * Can you estimate how long it may take to check all 408641062 groups of order 1536 ?
 >
-> * How many groups of order not greater than 2000 you may be able to check,
+> * How many groups of order not higher than 2000 may you be able to check,
 >   excluding _p_-groups and those of order 1536?
 >
 > * Can you find in the Small Groups Library another group (of order not equal